ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/notes/update.rst

 Update Notes
 ------------

-The basic format for updating a Note is:
+The following example illustrates the basic format for updating a Note:

 .. code::

-    PUT /v3/notes/{noteID}
+    PUT /v3/notes/{noteId}
     {
-        {updatedField}: {updatedValue}
+        "text": "{updatedNoteContents}"
     }

-For example, the following query will update the contents of the Note with ID 2:
+For example, the following request will update the contents of the Note whose ID is 2:

 .. code::